mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 - **speaking without cruelty** you don't use words to injure, insult, or hurt.
 - **speaking without embellishment** do not exaggerate. exaggeration exists to fulfill an agenda.

 Our own suffering can build inside of us.
 It can manifest in blocks – repressed areas of our conscious that can release their negativity (sometimes very suddenly and quickly) through speech or sometimes actions.
-It can harm the people around us, those
+It can harm the people around us, those that we care for.
+The only defense against this is right mindfulness.
+Without this mindfulness, we may not even know what is building inside ourselves.
+P86

 ### Chapter 13: Right Action